How Annuity Riders Work and Tips for Choosing One

 Annuity rider growth cannot be looked at as yield.
 True yield means that the percentage growth can be accessed, like with a CD or bond.
 Rider yields can be very high and on the surface very appealing, but understand that it can only be used for the need that the rider was purchased for.
 You can’t access the interest, cash it in, or transfer the rider amount to another annuity.
 In essence, an annuity rider is “monopoly money” unless it is used for the specified rider benefit.

-Annuity Riders Come in Many Types and Solve for Specific Needs
+Annuity Riders Solve for Specific Needs

 Solving for lifetime income, legacy through a guaranteed death benefit (without any underwriting), and long-term care or confinement care are the reasons to add an annuity rider to your policy.